 Lampshade: ∅ 28 cm / 11.02”

 Base: ∅ 16 cm / 6.29”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: To be appraised.
 No brand marks or whatsoever are present.
 Except for the switch, it has the initials WN pressed on it.

-This light has all the looks of a Bauhaus or Art Deco lamp from the 1920s-1930s, but in all probability it was made a bit later.
+This desk or table lamp has all the looks of a Bauhaus or Art Deco mushroom lamp from the 1920s – 1930s, but in all probability it was made a bit later.